Therapy Dog Classes Near Springfield, MO

 Therapy Courses:

-Therapy Prep: This is a 4-week session with classes lasting approximately 1 1/2 hours each week.
+Therapy Prep: This is a 4-week session with classes lasting approximately 1 hour each week.
 During this course we will teach you valuable behaviors that are used in Animal-Assisted Therapy and talk about the different directions you could go with your therapy team.
 This course is a prerequisite to our on-site Therapy class Dogs With a Job.

-Dogs With a Job: This is a 4-week session with classes lasting approximately 1 1/2 hours each week.
-During this course, we will use the skills you learned in our Therapy Prep course while visiting Compasses facilities.
+Dogs With a Job: This is a individually scheduled course that will consist of at least four meetings.
+During this course, we will use the skills you learned in our Therapy Prep course while visiting Compassus facilities.
 You will have trainers coaching you every step of the way. **Therapy Prep is a prerequisite.

 Becoming a Precious K9s Therapy Team: